Safeguarding Your Cloud

 Centralized Management with CSPMs

-One of the most effective ways to manage security controls in the cloud is by leveraging a Cloud Security Posture Management (CSPM) platform.
+One of the most effective ways to manage security controls in the cloud is by using a Cloud Security Posture Management (CSPM) platform.
 These platforms provide a centralized hub for overseeing and enforcing security measures across your cloud infrastructure.

 Advantages of CSPMs